 Leave of Absence

-If you expect to be away from work for more than 3 days due to a medical issue (including pregnancy), military service or training, or need to welcome a child to your family, you can request a leave of absence.
+If you anticipate being away from work for more than three days due to a medical condition (including pregnancy), military service or training, or to welcome a new child into your family, you may request a leave of absence.

 Parental Leave

-If you’ve completed at least 6 full months of service with Neighborly in the past 12 months, you may qualify for Parental Bonding PTO.
+If you have completed at least 60 days of service with Neighborly in the past 12 months, you may qualify for Parental Bonding PTO.

 This benefit pays eligible associates 100% of their regular base pay for up to 80 hours to bond with their newborn, newly adopted or newly placed foster child within the first 6 months after the child’s birth, adoption, or placement.
 This leave can’t be broken up or used intermittently; the full allotment must be used consecutively.